gajajan/graph_databases/README.md

   - Files with AQL queries
   - Files with OrientDB SQL queries
   - Files with queries for Neo4j algorithms
+* The `plot-result` folder contains Python files for plotting results.

 ## Running Docker